Skip to main content

 visibility: public

-Running orun pack --root examples/compositions discovers and archives all eleven compositions.yaml files automatically.
+Running orun pack --root examples/compositions discovers and archives all eleven composition types automatically.